Skip to Content

 Proper attire (정의관) is crucial for Confucianism, which strongly emphasises showing respect and modesty towards others by dressing appropriately and modestly in different social contexts.
 Proper attire helps to signify one's social status and role, allowing for clear distinctions and a harmonious social structure, and is considered a part of the ritualistic aspect of Confucian practices, representing adherence to traditional values and cultural norms.
 Confucianism emphasises self-cultivation and personal development.
 Wearing proper attire is seen as a way to cultivate self-discipline and self-respect, as it reflects one's commitment to upholding social norms and presenting oneself in a dignified manner.

-The Daemyeong Empire had a significant influence on Joseon's fashion and attire.
+The Ming Empire had a significant influence on Joseon's fashion and attire.
 The exchange of ideas, trade, and diplomatic relations between the realms facilitated the transmission of clothing styles and trends.
-One of the most significant impacts of Daemyeong attire on Joseon attire was the introduction of Daemyeong-style court dress.
-The Daemyeong Empire placed great importance on court protocol and etiquette, and the attire worn by officials and nobility reflected this (pictured below).
-Daemyeong court dress was characterised by long robes with wide sleeves and a mandarin collar, often made of silk and decorated with intricate embroidery.
+One of the most significant impacts of Ming attire on Joseon attire was the introduction of Ming-style court dress.
+The Ming Empire placed great importance on court protocol and etiquette, and the attire worn by officials and nobility reflected this.
+Ming court dress was characterised by long robes with wide sleeves and a mandarin collar, often made of silk and decorated with intricate embroidery.
 This style was adopted by the Joseon court, particularly during formal ceremonies and events.

-Daemyeong attire also influenced Joseon everyday wear.
-Daemyeong-style jackets and trousers became popular among the Joseon upper class, and women's clothing began to feature wider sleeves and longer skirts.
-Additionally, the use of silk as a material for clothing became more widespread in Joseon, reflecting the influence of Daemyeong fashion.
-Against this background, the Daemyeong Kingdom of Joseon evolved the Hanbok (한복), which is characterised by simpler lines, vibrant colors, and natural fabrics like cotton and hemp (pictured above).
-Koreans no longer wear the Hanbok on a daily basis but only on special occasions.
+Ming attire also influenced Joseon everyday wear.
+Ming-style jackets and trousers became popular among the Joseon upper class, and women's clothing began to feature wider sleeves and longer skirts.
+Additionally, the use of silk as a material for clothing became more widespread in Joseon, reflecting the influence of Ming fashion.
+Against this background, the Kingdom of Joseon evolved the Hanbok (한복), which is characterised by simpler lines, vibrant colors, and natural fabrics like cotton and hemp (pictured above).
+Unlike Myeongeans, Koreans no longer wear the Hanbok on a daily basis but only on special occasions.

 MYEONG ARCHERY